 The Professional Services Division continues to provide updates and guidance of actions taken due to the COVID-19 pandemic.
+PSD continues to provide technical assistance and guidance to programs for COVID -19.
 This information is posted on the Commission's COVID-19 webpage.
-Additionally, this information is made available in the PSD e-News and in numerous Program Sponsor Alerts.
+Additionally, this information is made available in the PSD Enews and in numerous Program Sponsor Alerts.